Article Technical Rating: 6 out of 10

 Once you do identify the critical challenges you should come up with the solution before you proceed beyond the pre-design stage.
 Pre-design is really all about identifying the best solutions without worrying about the non-critical details.

-Pre-design is a top-down approach to product design.
+A preliminary production design is a top-down approach to product design.
 You start at a high-level and then work your way down to lower levels as needed.
 This is in contrast to a bottom-up design strategy where you start by fully designing each sub-function, and then eventually connect them all together into a whole system.

 Entrepreneurs tend to follow the bottom-up approach, whereas established companies developing new products usually will implement a top-down approach.